VadymY/HTTP-servers/README.md

  I completed the task in 2 versions: main and bonus.
 Accordingly, these 2 projects are located in different folders: http_poll_ext and http_poll_ext_2/.

 I created an http server based on poll multiplexing to poll multiple clients.
-This technology removes the limitation of 1023 client connections that was in the selected multiplexing technology.
+This technology removes the limitation of 1023 client connections that were in the selected multiplexing technology.
+The server supports the technology "keep-alive" with clients.

 Applications are created in QT Creator.